darrenh6/boated/content/Installation Guide.md

 It is recommended to allocate anywhere from **4-6 GB** of RAM.
 You should not allocate more than 50% of your available RAM!
 Also, you may experience memory optimization errors and lag if you allocate more than **10GB** of RAM.
 # Using third-party launchers
+You can download the Prism modpack (works with Prism and other launchers) here:
-You can download the modpack from the same Mediafire link: https://www.mediafire.com/file/j42ogv01cg9cxbz/boated-modpack.zip/file
+You can download the RAW modpack from the same Mediafire link: https://www.mediafire.com/file/j42ogv01cg9cxbz/boated-modpack.zip/file
 Mediafire may be slow.
 Test the mega.nz mirror: https://mega.nz/file/ta0H3DqJ#_hAOTzzERrIfCDMFccqbWxiLTPhO_TEArJO56YpyiH0